spinda/liquidhaskell-cabal/README.md

    This hooks LiquidHaskell into your Cabal/Stack-based build.

-   (For projects already using a custom `Setup.hs` file, see the section ["Custom `Setup.hs` Files"](#custom-setuphs-files) below.)
+   (For projects already using a custom `Setup.hs` file, see the section on ["Custom `Setup.hs` Files"](#custom-setuphs-files) below.)

 1. Next, it's time to set up your project's .cabal file.